-- A copy of the safeguarding policy statement will be displayed permanently on the church noticeboard and is available on our church website. - Each worker with children and/or adults at risk will have access to a full copy of the safeguarding policy and procedures and will be asked to confirm that they will follow them. - A full copy of the policy and procedures will be made available on request to any member of, or other person associated with the church. - The policy and procedures will be monitored and reviewed annually, and any necessary revisions adopted into the policy and implemented through our procedures. - The policy statement will be read annually at the church AGM.
+- A copy of the safeguarding policy statement will be displayed permanently on the church noticeboard and church office and is available on our church website. - Each worker with children and/or adults at risk will be given a full copy of the safeguarding policy and procedures and will be asked to sign to confirm that they will follow them. - A full copy of the policy and procedures will be made available on request to any member of, or other person associated with the church. - The policy and procedures will be monitored and reviewed annually, and any necessary revisions adopted into the policy and implemented through our procedures. - The policy statement will be read annually at the church AGM and an annual review of the policy will be carried out.